blaze/blaze/docs/source/what-blaze-isnt.rst

 Some concrete things Blaze doesn't do
 -------------------------------------

-1. Clean unstructured data - That petabyte of HTML you downloaded?
-Can't help you.
+1. Clean unstructured data.
+Blaze only handles analytic queries on structured data.
-2. Most things in SciPy - You'd like to do gradient descent or run an FFT?
-Out of luck.
+2. Most things in SciPy.
+Including things like FFT, and gradient descent.
-3. Most things in SciKit Learn/Image/... - Ohhh, machine learning on terabytes of data!
-Look elsewhere.
+3. Most things in SciKit Learn/Image/etc..
 4. Statistical inference - We invite you to build this (this one is actually pretty doable.)
-5. Parallelize your existing Python code - Not gonna happen.
+5. Parallelize your existing Python code
 6. Replace Spark - Blaze may operate on top of Spark, it doesn't compete with it.
 7. Compute quickly - Blaze uses other things to compute, it doesn't compute anything itself.
 So asking questions about how fast Blaze is are